geoffrich/seattlejs-slides-2023/slides.md

 - with `use:enhance`, the form will submit without reloading the page
 - can pass a callback to customize the behavior
-- can use `fail` and `redirect` functions to return different form results

 </div>